 *Itinerary can be customized according to number of days and inclusions desired.

 *Itinerary order and inclusions are subject to change.

 (Breakfast = B, Lunch = L, Dinner = D)

-tamoxifen usa DAY 1: JFK or MIAMI / HAVANA, CUBA
+visit their website DAY 1: JFK or MIAMI / HAVANA, CUBA

 Welcome to Havana, Cuba!